 If you follow diet and nutrition news, you may have caught wind that saturated fat is unhealthy…or that it’s healthy.
 Wait.
 What gives?
 There sure is a lot of conflicting nutrition information on the internet (what else is new, amiright?!).
 So is saturated fat bad for you?
 I’m going to help set the record straight.
-The short science-based answer: no.
+The short science-based answer is: no.

 I’ve been on the front lines of the saturated-fat-advocacy movement for over a decade now.

-Simply put: you must eat saturated fat to feel healthy, energetic, nourished, satiated, reach and maintain your ideal weight, and prevent disease.
+Simply put: saturated fat helps you to feel healthy, energetic, nourished, satiated, reach and maintain your ideal weight, and prevent disease.

 “But isn’t saturated fat scary-dangerous?” you inquire.

 Hardly!
 Hardcore science tells us saturated fat is super-healthy (more on this soon).
-Plus, foods high in saturated fat are super-tasty and satiating.
+Plus, foods high in saturated fat are beyond tasty and satiating.

 Saturated fat should be an integral part of your daily diet.

-Rigorous Research Doesn’t Actually Support a Low Saturated Fat Diet
+Research Doesn’t Support a Low Saturated Fat Diet

 What really drives the nail in the coffin of the anti-saturated-fat movement are statements like these, from an impressively comprehensive 2004 study, published in the American Journal of Clinical Nutrition, about how we really don’t know all the bad things we may be doing to our health by strictly limiting saturated fats: